yuehuarulian/my_depthsplat/MODEL_ZOO.md

 # Model Zoo

-We provide pre-trained models for view synthesis with 3D Gaussian splatting and scale-consistent depth estimation from multi-view posed images.
+- We provide pre-trained models for view synthesis with 3D Gaussian splatting and scale-consistent depth estimation from multi-view posed images.

-We assume that the downloaded weights are stored in the `pretrained` directory.
+- We assume that the downloaded weights are stored in the `pretrained` directory.
 It's recommended to create a symbolic link from `YOUR_MODEL_PATH` to `pretrained` using
 ```
 ln -s YOUR_MODEL_PATH pretrained
 ```

+- To verify the integrity of downloaded files, each model on this page includes its [sha256sum](https://sha256sum.com/) prefix in the file name, which can be checked using the command `sha256sum filename`.

 ## Gaussian Splatting